HaikunXu/FishFreqTree/README.md

 -   This is the GitHub repository for [IATTC](https://www.iattc.org/HomeENG.htm)'s regression tree algorithm on length frequency data.

--   The R code for regression tree analysis were originally developed by Cleridy Lennart-Cody ( <https://doi.org/10.1016/j.fishres.2009.11.014>) and then modified by Haikun Xu to make it automatic as a R package.
+-   This regression tree R code were originally developed by Cleridy Lennart-Cody ( <https://doi.org/10.1016/j.fishres.2009.11.014>) and then modified by Haikun Xu to make it automatic as a R package.

 -   Please contact Haikun ([hkxu\@iattc.org](mailto:hkxu@iattc.org)) for any questions related to the package